KYUSHU Saga Feudal castles, historic pottery villages, and restorative onsen

-Saga is easily accessible from Hakata Station via the JR Kamome or JR Midori-Huis Ten Bosch line.
+Saga is accessible from JR Hakata Station via the JR Kamome or JR Midori-Huis Ten Bosch line.
 A highway bus travels directly from Hakata Bus Terminal to Saga Station.
 Saga also has its own airport, with flights directly to and from Haneda Airport in Tokyo, as well as Shanghai, Taipei and Seoul.

-Saga is an easy trip in Kyushu if you are based in Fukuoka.
-The local JR trains will get you from Hakata Station to Saga Station in just 3 stops at around 35 minutes.
+Saga is an easy trip within Kyushu if you are based in Fukuoka.
+The local JR trains will get you from Hakata Station to Saga Station in around 35 minutes.
 There is plenty of lodging around the station.
 From Saga Station, you can take a number of local lines for easy access to the surrounding areas such as Takeo, Arita and Karatsu.
 Saga Airport (also known as Kyushu Saga International Airport) is the fastest way from Tokyo, with the flight taking under two hours.
-Flights from other destinations in Japan as well as abroad to other major Asian citiies such as Seoul, Hong Kong and Taipei stop here as well.

 Spring in Saga brings out awe-inspiring cherry blossoms, carp streamers along the Kawakami Ravine, spring hiking in Mitsuse, and the Arita Ceramics Fair.

 Time for fireworks festivals at Kawakamikyo and Nouryou.
-Visit one of Saga’s waterfalls to escape the heat, or enjoy the hydrangea festival, which peaks during the rainy season.
+Visit one of Saga’s waterfalls to escape the heat, or enjoy the hydrangea festival, which peaks during the rainy season in June.

 Revel in the seasonal color changes at Daikozenji Temple and Kunenan, attend events like the Karatsu Kunchi Festival and Saga International Balloon Festa, soak in an onsen, or enjoy a lighted bamboo lantern festival that creates an ethereal setting.